Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintA/us05/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As a Human Resources Manager, I want to generate a multipurpose team proposal automatically which collaborators need to have the set of skills to perform the tasks properly.
+As a Human Resources Manager, I want to streamline the creation of proposals for highly-functional, versatile teams which collaborators need to have the skill set to perform the tasks properly.

 ### 1.2.
 Customer Specifications and Clarifications